iemejia/playlistr/README.md

     e.g.
     python playlistr.py transform playlist.m3u playlist-youtube.m3u

-You can then download the audio version of each song from your playlist:
+You can then download and convert the audio version of each song from your playlist:

     youtube-dl -x -a playlist-youtube.m3u

+Anothyer alternative to preserve the audio quality and avoid transcoding:

+	youtube-dl -a playlist-youtube.m3u

+    # then in the folder when all the videos are:
+	for input in *
+	do
+	ffmpeg -i "$input" -vn -acodec copy "$input".m4a done

 notes
 -----